Superman-jp/SAS_Plotter/files/2D-KDE.rst

 the individual data visualization is available. this macro supports two visualization method, scatter plot and rug plot.

 Scatter plot is displayed the  data points for two numeric variable.
-The data points as dot are overlaied on the bivariate KDE plot.
+The data points as dot are overlaid on the bivariate KDE plot.
-Rug plot is is displayed the data points for one numeric variable, The data points as short bar (like barcode) are overlaied on the bottom of univariate KDE plot.
+Rug plot is is displayed the data points for one numeric variable, The data points as short bar (like barcode) are overlaid on the bottom of univariate KDE plot.

 Because FILL and LINEFILL styles of KDE plot can not be adjust the transparency of the fill, the scatter plot and rug plot with with LINE style is recommended.